mem48/geocompr/main.md

 <img src="figures/polygon_hole-1.png" width="576" style="display: block; margin: auto;" />

-So far, our geometry types have just included one feature.
+So far we have created geometries with only one geometric entity per feature.
-To represent multiple features in one object, we can use the "multi"-version of each geometry type:
+However, **sf** also allows multiple geometries to exist within a single feature (hence the term 'geometry collection') using "multi" version of each geometry type:

 - Multipoint - `MULTIPOINT (5 2, 1 3, 3 4, 3 2)`
 - Multistring - `MULTILINESTRING ((1 5, 4 4, 4 1, 2 2, 3 2), (1 2, 2 4))`